I am Professor of Philosophy of Science in the Dept. of Philosophy, at the University of Edinburgh.

 I was also the PI (2014-5) for an Interdisciplinary and International Research Group on Philosophy of the Natural and Human Sciences.
 Contemporary and Historical Perspectives funded by the Institute for Advanced Studies in the Humanities (IASH, Edinburgh) and hosted by the Eidyn Research Centre.

-From January 2016, I will be the Principal Investigator on a 5-year European Research Council (ERC) Consolidator Grant on Perspectival Realism.
+From January 2016 until December 2020, I am the Principal Investigator on a 5-year European Research Council (ERC) Consolidator Grant on Perspectival Realism.
 Science, Knowledge, and Truth from a Human Vantage Point.

 My husband, Mark Sprevak, is a philosopher of mind at the University of Edinburgh, and we have a son, Edward, born in 2010.